DeSantis Promises Florida Will Control Disney Content

 It is worth pausing a moment to grasp the full breadth of what is going on here.
 First, DeSantis established the principle that he can and will use the power of the state to punish private firms that exercise their First Amendment right to criticize his positions.
 Now he is promising to continue exerting state power to pressure the firm to produce content that comports with his own ideological agenda.

 Whether he is successful remains to be seen.
 But a few things ought to be clear.
 First, DeSantis’s treatment of Disney is not a one-off but a centerpiece of his legacy in Florida.
 He has repeatedly invoked the episode in his speeches, and his allies have held it up as evidence of his strength and dominance.
-The Murdoch media empire, which is functionally an arm of the DeSantis campaign, highlighted the Disney conquest in a New York Post front page and a Fox & Friends segment.
+The Murdoch media empire, which is functionally an arm of the DeSantis campaign, highlighted the Disney conquest in a New York Post front page and a Fox & Friends segment and DeSantis touted his move in a Wall Street Journal op-ed.

 Second, DeSantis’s authoritarian methods have met with vanishingly little resistance within his party.
 The only detectable Republican pushback has come from New Hampshire governor Chris Sununu, who warned, “Look, Ron’s a very good governor.
 But I’m just trying to remind folks what we are at our core.
 And if we’re trying to beat the Democrats at being big-government authoritarians, remember what’s going to happen.
 Eventually, they’ll have power … and then they’ll start penalizing conservative businesses and conservative nonprofits and conservative ideas.”
 (Of course, this warning holds only if Republicans believe they will have to relinquish power.
 If DeSantis can truly follow the example of Viktor Orbán, losing power becomes only a theoretical risk.)